How to answer IBM interview questions

 Past IBM question: Tell me about the most interesting project you have done

 The purpose of this question is to find out about what makes you tick, so choose something you’re genuinely enthusiastic about.
 However, stick to the facts about what the project involved, what you did, and what you learned, rather than getting carried away and giving an overly detailed description.
-Ideally, your example will involve similar tasks or approaches to the ones that will come up in your graduate role: for example, if you’re applying to be a financial management consultant you could talk about an occasion when you’ve had to analyse data and deliver an important presentation – again, only use an example you’re genuinely enthusiastic about.
+Ideally, your example will involve similar tasks or approaches to the ones that will come up in your graduate role: for example, if you’re applying to be a financial analytics consultant you could talk about an occasion when you’ve had to analyse data and deliver an important presentation – again, only use an example you’re genuinely enthusiastic about.